-Although a total of 1,114 buildings have been surveyed, abated, and demolished since the 2003 OCGP EIR was certified, there are 180 buildings (both residential and non-residential) remaining on the former MCAS El Toro.
+Although a total of 1,114 buildings have been surveyed, abated, and demolished since the 2003 OCGP EIR was certified, there are 180 buildings (both residential and non-residential) remaining at the former MCAS El Toro.
 Many of these remaining buildings and facilities may contain hazardous building materials such as asbestos-containing building materials ("ACM") and lead-based paint ("LBP").
 ACM is associated with respiratory ailments, including cancers, which are caused by inhaling asbestos fibers, as well as with gastro-intestinal disease associated with ingestion of ACM.
 Friable (brittle or readily crumbled) ACM is more readily released into the air than non-friable ACM.
 Lead is known to have adverse effects on the human body, particularly in children.
-Exposure is usually through ingestion and inhalation.
-Both ACM and LBP were in common use prior to 1980 when many of the structures in Planning Area 51 were built.
+Exposure usually occurs through ingestion and inhalation.
+Both ACM and LBP were in common use prior to 1980 when many of the structures in Existing PA 51 were built.
 Prior to demolition of any of the remaining buildings, all asbestos-containing materials (>1% asbestos), all assumed ACM (AACM), and all asbestos-containing construction materials ("ACCM"; >0.1% to 1% asbestos) will be abated.
+(2011 SEIR, Section 5.4)

-Many of the existing public streets in the vicinity of the Modified Project were probably used by vehicles transporting hazardous materials and wastes to and from Planning Area 51 and the region, which would have resulted in the potential for hazardous spills.
-Rail cars on the railroad tracks that traverse the Modified Project site may also have transported hazardous materials.
+Many of the existing public streets in the vicinity of the Proposed Project Site were probably used by vehicles transporting hazardous materials and wastes to and from Existing PA 51 and the region, which would have resulted in the potential for hazardous spills.
+Rail cars on the railroad tracks that traverse the Proposed Project Site may also have transported hazardous materials.
 Hazardous materials (jet fuel and natural gas) were also transported onto the former MCAS El Toro site by pipeline.
 There is an existing fuel pipeline in the railroad right-of-way along the southern boundary of the Proposed Project Site.
+(2011 SEIR, Section 5.4)